Probing the spatial distribution of k-vectors in situ with Bose-Einstein condensates

-In this Letter, we present a robust method for directly measuring the spatial distribution of wave vectors and the intensity profile of laser beams, as experienced by atoms inside the vacuum chamber.
-Using atom interferometry techniques with a BEC, we locally measured both the photon recoil and the light shift induced by a probe laser.
 We have developed two theoretical approaches to estimate the local distribution of k-vectors, which show excellent agreement with the experimental data.
-This method provides a reliable tool for precisely characterizing systematic effects arising from wavefront distortions in atomic interferometers — effects that currently limit the ultimate sensitivity and accuracy of these devices.
+This method provides a reliable tool for precisely characterizing systematic effects arising from imperfect wavefront profiles in atomic interferometers — effects that currently limit the ultimate sensitivity and accuracy of these devices.
+Our measurements also reveal a direct observation of an \text{extra recoil} exceeding the nominal value $h\nu/c$, which we deliberately enhanced by shaping the laser intensity profile.

 At present, the statistical uncertainty of our measurements is mainly limited by the time required to scan the full beam profile.
-A promising solution to this limitation is to use 2D matter-wave arrays \cite{Antognozzi} combined with advanced imaging techniques \cite{Tarik2025}.
-A 2D matter-wave array would enable us to probe a larger portion of the beam's cross-section and simultaneously perform measurements at several transverse positions, thereby significantly reducing the impact of temporal intensity fluctuations and long-term experimental drift.
+A promising solution to this limitation is to use 2D matter-wave arrays \cite{ArraysBEC2024} combined with advanced imaging techniques.
+A 2D matter-wave array would enable us to probe a larger portion of the beam's cross-section and to perform measurements at several transverse positions simultaneously, thereby significantly reducing the impact of temporal intensity fluctuations and long-term experimental drift.
+A recent work demonstrates in situ wavefront curvature characterization in a Mach-Zehnder ($\pi/2-\pi-\pi/2$) atom interferometer using an optical molasses \cite{junca2025}.
+It would be interesting to compare this approach with the one presented in this paper, in particular for evaluating the systematic effect caused by wavefront distortions.

-Our measurements reveal also a direct observation of an \text{extra recoil} exceeding the nominal value $h\nu/c$, which we deliberately enhanced by deforming the laser intensity profile.
-It could be interesting to use this method to study other effects related to specific wavefront topologies \cite{barnett2013,afanasev2022}.

-This work was supported by the Agence Nationale pour la Recherche, TONICS Project No. ANR-21-CE47-0017, the DIM-Quantip, PEPR Quantique Project QAFCA (ANR- 22-PETQ-0005) and doctoral program of QuantEdu-France (ANR- 22-CMAS-0001) in the framework of France 2030.
+This work was supported by the Agence Nationale pour la Recherche, TONICS Project No. ANR-21-CE47-0017, the DIM-Quantip, PEPR Quantique Project QAFCA (ANR- 22-PETQ-0005) and doctoral program of QuantEdu-France (ANR-22-CMAS-0001) in the framework of France 2030.